inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

   Error models are basically a leap in the decoding process.
 We start with a signal at the analog level.
 Then there is symbol, bit and packet level (also sample level but its not implemented).
 We either simulate each level in the process -> receiving symbols, forward error correction, descrambling, deinterleaving, or *we jump a few levels with the error model.
 We replace the model of the whole or some of the decoding process with a more simple model, the error model.*

-**V1** Error models describe how the signal-to-noise-plus-interference ratio (SNIR) affects the amount of errors in a received frame or packet.
+**V1** Error models describe how the signal-to-noise-plus-interference ratio (SNIR) affects the amount of errors in a received frame.
 They can calculate the packet error rate, bit error rate or symbol error rate of receptions, depending on the simulated level of detail.
 They are implemented as replaceable submodules of receivers.

 **V2** Error models decide if a frame was correctly received or not.
 They can calculate error rates (depending on the configured level of detail, symbol-, bit- and packet error rate) for higher layers.
 They can corrupt symbols (replace them with another one) or bits (invert them), or indicate that the frame is